mterrel/adapt-web/website/versioned_docs/version-0.2.0/api/cloud/cloud.k8s.servicespec.externalips.md

 ## Remarks

 These IPs are not managed by Kubernetes.
 The user is responsible for ensuring that traffic arrives at a node with this IP.
-A common example is external load-balancers that are not part of the Kubernetes system.
+A common example is external load balancers that are not part of the Kubernetes system.